josephinedesplanques/CART315-repo/Process/Journal.md

 At first I wanted each room (7 of them) to look different, that's why I created 7 different scenes.
 But since I didn’t end up having the time to change the way they looked, I could have only had one room and changed the dialogue that asks which room to go to and still keep track of the global variable.
 Instead I lost efficiency by creating all these different scenes.

-When it comes to the triggers at the left and right of my room, I couldn't find a way to make it so the movement stops when the player is on the trigger and it doesn’t look like the player is walking into the wall.
+When it comes to the triggers at the left and right of the room, I couldn't find a way to make it so the movement stops when the player is on the trigger and it doesn’t look like the player is walking into the wall.

 Also I didn’t know how to change the key that had to be pressed to select so it is still Z, which i wanted to change.